R2Northstar/Northstar/CONTRIBUTING.md

 ## Repositories architecture

-Northstar software is splitted into several repositories:
+Northstar software is split into several repositories:

 * [Northstar](https://github.com/R2Northstar/Northstar) is the main repository; it only contains downloadable versions of the client and wiki documentation (it does not contain source code).